SImoNJess/Carla_UROP/README.md

-# Carla UROP
+# CARLA Autonomous Driving Experiments

 This project is part of the Summer UROP at Imperial, focusing on CARLA investigation.

-# CARLA Autonomous Driving Experiments

 This repository collects a series of experiments and implementations using the [CARLA Simulator](https://carla.org/).
 It includes simple safety/decision modules, MATLAB animations, MPC training and testing pipelines, and experiment logs.